mnmlstme/styleboard/README.md

 Affordances are also made to allow viewing the examples at different screen sizes, or within different styling contexts (background, fonts, constrained width).

+## Try It Now!

+Just clone the git repo and open `index.html` in your browser.
+With the default configuration, **StyleBoard** builds a styleguide for its own CSS.